Faraday Future: FF 91

 The FF 91 (F-F-Nine-One) production model was unveiled in 2017.
 The "9" indicates a top-of-the-line model, analogous to the Genesis G90 or Volvo S90.
 The "1" indicates the first model in this market segment.
 This large crossover SUV is to have a 0–60 mph time of 2.4s, 130 kWh battery pack, giving a range of 289 mi.
 The rear doors are to be suicide doors, and all four doors would open automatically.
 There is a large infotainment screen in the middle of the front dash console.
 It would also similarly have a limited autonomous driving mode.
 The FF91 would be equipped with smartphone app car access and key capability and facial recognition door locks.

 In August 2018, the company completed the first pre-production FF91.
 Production was planned to start in Hanford, California, in late 2020.

 The production of the FF 91 officially started March 2023 in Hanford, California.
-Deliveries of the vehicle was scheduled to start late 2023.
+Deliveries of the vehicle began in May 2023.
 The production version of the vehicle features a tri-motor configuration, providing 783 kW of total power and a 142 kWh battery pack for an estimated 381 miles (613 kilometers) of range under the US EPA standard.
 The pricetag of FF 91 Futurist Alliance is $309,000 US dollars, which is limited to 300 units worldwide.
 As of February 2024, the company announced it had delivered 11 FF 91 2.0 Futurist Alliance models to staff and selected influencers.
+By early 2025 several more had been delivered to customers.